pramnora/Linode/README.md

           and, also, be given a brand new IP address...to connect to...;
           too, all of your previously entered server data/configurations would have completely vanished/gone...?!)-

 ## Using SSH to operate the server remotely...

-SSH/Secure SHell...is a way you can run a server remotely...by using special software build for that same purpose.
+SSH/Secure SHell...is a way you can run a server remotely...by using special software built for this same purpose.

 ### - Running the server remotely...using SSH/Secure Shell...in Windows MS DOS/or, Powershell